zeljkoobrenovic/grounded-architecture/_posts/2022-06-14-superglue.markdown

 >
 > * Architects in IT organizations should develop as “superglue,” people who hold architecture, technical details, business needs, and people together across a large organization or complex projects.
 > * Architects need to be technically strong.
 But their unique strengths should stem from being able to relate technical issues with business and broader issues.
-> * Architects should stand on three legs: skills, impact, and leadership.
 <style>
  .quote {
      border-left: 8px solid #d9ead3;